victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 This paradox reveals that our intuitive notion of "randomness" isn't always well-defined in continuous spaces.
 It challenges us to think more carefully about what we mean by probability and how we should formalize it.

+## The Bridge Between Discrete and Continuous: A New Perspective

+As we've seen, both the counting approach for discrete probabilities and the geometric approach for continuous probabilities have their strengths and limitations.
+But what if we could find a unified framework that encompasses both?
+Let's explore some intriguing examples that highlight the need for a more comprehensive approach.

+### Limitations of Our Current Approaches

+1. Disconnected Theories: Our current methods treat discrete and continuous probabilities as entirely separate concepts.
+This disconnect becomes problematic when we encounter scenarios that don't fit neatly into either category.

+2. Assumption of Equally Likely Outcomes: Both our counting and geometric approaches often rely on the assumption that all outcomes are equally likely.
+This assumption doesn't hold in many real-world scenarios.

+3. Inability to Handle Complex Scenarios: As we'll see, there are situations where neither the discrete nor the continuous approach alone is sufficient.

+Let's look at some examples that challenge our current understanding:

+### The Curious Case of Mixed Distributions

+Consider a game where you flip a fair coin.
+If it's heads, you win \$10.
+If it's tails, you spin a wheel that gives you a random amount between \$0 and \$20.

+How would you describe the probability distribution of your winnings?
+It's neither purely discrete nor purely continuous.
+There's a 50\% chance of winning exactly \$10 (discrete), and a 50\% chance of winning an amount from a continuous range.

+This mixed distribution challenges our separate notions of discrete and continuous probability.
+We need a framework that can handle such hybrid scenarios in a unified manner.

+### Unequal Probabilities in Discrete Spaces

+Let's revisit our die-rolling example, but with a twist.
+Imagine a weighted die where the probability of rolling a 6 is twice that of any other number.

+Our simple counting approach falls short here because the outcomes are no longer equally likely.
+We need a way to assign different probabilities to different discrete outcomes.

+### Continuous Distributions with Varying Densities

+Now, consider selecting a random point in a circular target.
+If the target has concentric rings of different colors, and you're more likely to hit the outer rings due to your throwing technique, how do we calculate the probability of hitting each color?

+Our geometric approach assumes uniform probability across the area, which doesn't apply here.
+We need a way to represent varying probabilities across a continuous space.

+### From Counting to Measuring

+These examples highlight a fundamental idea: probability as a measure of sets.
+Whether we're counting discrete outcomes or measuring continuous regions, we're essentially quantifying the "size" of the event relative to the total "size" of possibilities.

+To formalize this idea and address the limitations we've discussed, statisticians introduced several key concepts:

+1. Random Variables
+2. Probability Mass Functions (PMFs)
+3. Probability Density Functions (PDFs)
+4. Cumulative Distribution Functions (CDFs)

+Let's explore each of these concepts and see how they help us build a more robust and flexible framework for probability.

+### Random Variables: Bridging Discrete and Continuous

+A random variable is a function that assigns a real number to each outcome in a sample space.
+This powerful abstraction allows us to treat both discrete and continuous probabilities in a unified manner.

+Let's explore this with an example:

+Suppose we flip a coin twice.
+We can define a random variable $X$ as the number of heads observed.
+Here, $X$ can take on values 0, 1, or 2.

+We can describe this discrete random variable using a probability mass function (PMF):

+$P(X = k) = \begin{cases}
+\frac{1}{4} & \text{if } k = 0 \text{ or } 2 \\
+\frac{1}{2} & \text{if } k = 1 \\
+0 & \text{otherwise}
+\end{cases}$

+Now, let's consider a continuous example:

+Suppose we measure the time between two consecutive bus arrivals.
+We can define a random variable $Y$ as this waiting time.
+Here, $Y$ can take on any non-negative real value.

+For continuous random variables, we use a probability density function (PDF) instead.
+For example, if bus arrivals follow an exponential distribution with rate $\lambda$, the PDF would be:

+$f_Y(y) = \lambda e^{-\lambda y}$ for $y \geq 0$

+The probability of waiting between $a$ and $b$ minutes is then given by the integral:

+$P(a \leq Y \leq b) = \int_a^b \lambda e^{-\lambda y} dy$

+### Cumulative Distribution Functions: Unifying Discrete and Continuous

+To further bridge the gap between discrete and continuous probabilities, we introduce the concept of a cumulative distribution function (CDF).
+The CDF $F_X(x)$ gives the probability that the random variable $X$ takes on a value less than or equal to $x$:

+$F_X(x) = P(X \leq x)$

+This function works for both discrete and continuous random variables, providing a unified way to describe probability distributions.

+For our discrete coin flip example:

+$F_X(x) = \begin{cases}
+0 & \text{if } x < 0 \\
+\frac{1}{4} & \text{if } 0 \leq x < 1 \\
+\frac{3}{4} & \text{if } 1 \leq x < 2 \\
+1 & \text{if } x \geq 2
+\end{cases}$

+For the continuous bus waiting time example:

+$F_Y(y) = 1 - e^{-\lambda y}$ for $y \geq 0$

+These concepts - random variables, PMFs, PDFs, and CDFs - provide a more flexible and unified approach to probability.
+They allow us to:

+1. Handle both discrete and continuous scenarios
+2. Represent unequal probabilities in discrete spaces
+3. Describe varying densities in continuous spaces
+4. Deal with mixed distributions

+However, as we delve deeper into probability theory, we encounter scenarios that challenge even these more advanced concepts.
+In the next section, we'll explore these challenges and see how they lead us to the need for an even more general theory of probability.

+### The Need for a More General Theory

+As we delve deeper into probability theory, we encounter scenarios that challenge even these more advanced concepts.
+For instance:

+1. What about random variables that are neither purely discrete nor purely continuous?
+2. How do we rigorously define probability for infinite sample spaces?
+3. Can we develop a theory that works consistently for all types of random phenomena?

+These questions lead us to the doorstep of measure theory, the foundation of modern probability theory.
+In the next section, we'll explore how measure theory provides a rigorous framework that unifies and extends all the concepts we've discussed so far.

 ## The Path to Modern Probability Theory

 We've seen how elementary probability theory and geometric probability each have their limitations.
 Now, let's take our first step towards modern probability theory by examining a perplexing problem that challenged mathematicians in the early 20th century.